The Chinese Art of Creating Wealth

 Usually referred to as Cai Shen Ye (财神爷), the God of Wealth is one of the most celebrated deities in the Chinese pantheon.

 Although there are many manifestations, the most common were Zhao Gongming (赵公明) and Bi Gan (比干).
-They were officials revered for their virtues and benevolence when they were alive.
-They took their places in temples and shrines as models for devotees and how to conduct themselves ethically in their daily affairs.
+They were officials revered for their virtues and benevolence while alive.
+They took their places in temples and shrines as models for devotees and showed them how to conduct themselves ethically in their daily affairs.

-Today, businesses and communities in China have statues or images of these deities.
+Today, businesses and Chinese communities worldwide have statues or images of these deities.
 It’s a common practice to pray to these figures for good fortune and success during major business decisions or at the start of the Chinese New Year.

 It also serves as a constant reminder that one should conduct one’s business ethically, worthy of the favours of the God of Wealth.